-2.1 MEMBERS - The membership of XXSI shall consist of the clubs, organizations and individuals who have registered with XXSI as set forth in the USA Swimming Corporate Bylaws, including the optional categories of seasonal athlete membership, seasonal club membership, flex membership, and single event open water athlete membership.602.1 MEMBERS
+2.1 MEMBERS - The membership of XXSI shall consist of the clubs, organizations and individuals who have registered with XXSI as set forth in the USA Swimming Corporate Bylaws, including the optional categories of seasonal athlete membership, seasonal club membership, flex membership, and single event open water athlete membership.

-The membership of
+2.1 MEMBERS

+The membership of HISI shall consist of the clubs, organizations and individuals who have registered with HISI as set forth in the USA Swimming Corporate Bylaws, including the optional categories of seasonal athlete membership, seasonal club membership, flex membership, and single event open water athlete membership.

 .1 Members - A Member’s status is subject to the Member’s continued satisfaction of the criteria for membership and compliance with the Member’s responsibilities under these Bylaws, the USA Swimming Corporate Bylaws, the rules, regulations, policies, procedures and code of conduct of XXSI and USA Swimming.

-602.1.1 GROUP MEMBERS
+2.1.1 GROUP MEMBERS

-An individual’s status as an Individual Member is subject to the Individual

-Member’s continued satisfaction of the criteria for membership and compliance with the individual’s responsibilities under these Bylaws, the USA Swimming Code, the rules, regulations, policies, procedures and codes of conduct and ethics of Hawaiian Swimming and USA Swimming and may be terminated by a decision of the Board of Review or the National Board of Review.
+A member’s status is subject to the Member’s continued satisfaction of the criteria for membership and compliance with the Member’s responsibilities under these Bylaws, the USA Swimming Corporate Bylaws, the rules, regulations, policies, procedures and code of conduct of HISI and USA Swimming.

 .2 Membership A Privilege Not A Right - Membership in XXSI and USA Swimming is a privilege and shall not be interpreted as a right.
 Membership may be terminated by the Zone Board of Review, the National Board of Review, or the U.S. Center for SafeSport in accordance with Part Four of the USA Swimming Rules and Regulations.